tektutor/openshift-tekton-feb-2022/Day1/README.md

 Let's remove the worker role from the master nodes

-*** Please do not attempt this in our training lab as this will affect the overall number of Pods that can be deployed in our OpenShift cluster.
+:x: Please don't attempt this in our training lab.
+This will affect the overall number of Pods that can be deployed in our OpenShift cluster.

+However, I'll give a hands-on demo from my local lab environment.

 ```
 oc patch schedulers.config.openshift.io/cluster --type merge -p '{"spec":{"mastersSchedulable":false}}'